fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 ### Fetching start time

-As you can see, **Fetch-Then-Render** and **Render-as-You-Fetch** allow fetching to be started earlier, because the requests don't wait for render to kick them off.
+As you can see, **Fetch-Then-Render** and **Render-as-You-Fetch** make it possible to start fetching earlier, because the requests don't wait for the render to kick them off.

 ### Rendering without data

-**Fetch-Then-Render** is simple: a component can't be rendered without its data.
+**Fetch-Then-Render** is simple: a component will never be rendered without its data.

-However, if we use **Fetch-on-Render** or **Render-as-You-Fetch**, a component can be rendered without its data, so it has to care about showing some "no-data" state.
+With **Fetch-on-Render** or **Render-as-You-Fetch**, however, the data can arrive after the render, so the component has to be able to display some "no-data" state.

 ### Fetching waterfalls

-Fetching waterfalls are situations where requests are unintentionally made sequential, while they should have been parallelized.
+Fetching waterfalls are situations where requests that should have been parallelized are unintentionally made sequential.

 **Fetch-on-Render** makes it easy to create such waterfalls, because the requests are decentralized.
-Some parent can fetch its data, then pass this data to its newly-rendered child, which itself can trigger a request that doesn't use the passed data at all, and viola: we got ourselves a waterfall.
+Some parent can fetch its data, then pass this data to its newly-rendered child, which itself can trigger a request that doesn't use the passed data at all.
+That's a clear waterfall.

-**Fetch-Then-Render**, on the other side, forces the requests to be centralized (most likely on a per-page basis), thereby eliminating the risk of creating these waterfalls.
-However, now we group all the requests into a single promise, and therefore we wait for all of them to complete before we can render, which is not ideal.
+**Fetch-Then-Render**, on the other hand, forces the requests to be centralized (most likely on a per-page basis), thereby eliminating the risk of creating these waterfalls.
+However, now that we've grouped all the requests into a single promise, we therefore have to wait for all of them to complete before we can render, which is not ideal.

 **Render-as-You-Fetch** also forces the requests to be centralized, but, since render is not delayed, we can show pieces of data as they arrive.